zacharysparrow/connections-bot/README.md

 can view choosing a defnition as having a large pool of (n\_word)\*(n\_def) words with the additional constraint that only one word of a group (corresponding to the different defns a word can have) can be chosen for the 4x4 groups.

+if the defn matches exactly with another word, that's almost certainly the right one

 Dependent on the relevent definitions actually being in our dictionary... not good for informal uses

 fine-tune LLM using semi-supervised clustering/metric learning techniques